jobtolmop/Vertical-Slice-Scripts/README.md

 # Vertical-Slice-Scripts
-All scripts for Vertical Slice Part 1
+All scripts for Vertical Slice Part 1 (Angry Birds)